ebrym/DisasterResponse/README.md

 <a id='overview'></a>

 ## 1. Project Overview
-This project uses two datasets from from <a href="https://www.figure-eight.com/" target="_blank"> Figure Eight</a> for processing and classification of distress mesages from three different channels.
-Processing is done via NLP and Machine learning pipelines.
-Also a web application is build with the optimized classifier to classify messages to the response category the message is belongs in order to increase response time of the responding organizations.
+This project uses two datasets from <a href="https://www.figure-eight.com/" target="_blank"> Figure Eight</a> for processing and classification of distress mesages from different channels.
+Processing is done using NLP and Machine learning techniques.
+Also a web application is build with the optimized classifier to classify messages to the response category the message.This helps appropriate relief agency to increase response time for providing relief.

 The web app included is to enable an emergency worker input a message and get classification results in several categories.
 The web app will also display visualizations of the data as stored in sqlite database.

 [Here](#eg) are a few screenshots of the web app.

 **_Screenshot 1_**
+MASTER SCREEN
 ![master](screenshots/home.JPG)

-What the app will do is that it will classify the text message into categories so that appropriate relief agency can be reached out for help.

 **_Screenshot 2_**
+CLASSIFICATION SCREEN
 ![results](screenshots/classification.JPG)